onnx/onnx/docs/IR.md

 The name of each dimension variable MUST adhere to C identifier syntax.

 Dimension variables are scoped to the declaration that they appear in.
 For graph inputs and outputs, the graph itself is the declaration.
-Dimension variables appearing in a graph's 'value_info' record are scoped to the value.
 Consequently, any name that is repeated denotes the same value within a declaration, allowing a declaration to describe how the shapes of inputs and outputs are related.
+Dimension variables appearing in a graph's 'value_info' record are scoped to each value, allowing each value to have its shape defined independently.

 For example, a graph that performs matrix cross-product may be defined as taking two inputs of shape [K,M] and [M,N], and producing an output of shape [K,N].